sinclairzx81/appex/readme.md

 <a name="wildcard_functions" />
 ### wildcard functions

-appex supports wildcard routing by way of wildcard functions.
+appex supports url wildcard routing by way of wildcard functions.
 Wildcard functions are special in the regard they support more than one argument (other than the context) for which url parameters will be mapped.

-appex currently supports any (or none), string and number type annotations on wildcard arguments. if a wildcard argument specifies any other type, the wildcard function will not be routed.
+appex currently supports the type 'any' (or none), string and number type annotations on wildcard arguments. if a wildcard argument specifies any other type, the wildcard function will not be routed.

 if no type annotation is specified, appex will pass a string value.